-The UPS shall be provided with a microprocessor-based control panel for operator interface (may also be referred to as User Interface or UI, or Human Machine Interface or HMI) to configure and monitor the UPS.
-The control panel shall be located on the front of the unit where it can be operated without opening the hinged front door.
+The UPS shall be provided with a microprocessor-based control panel for operator interface (may also be referred to as User Interface, or UI, or Human Machine Interface or HMI) to configure and monitor the UPS.
+The control panel shall be on the front of the unit where it can be operated without opening the hinged front door.
 A backlit, menu-driven, full-graphics, color touchscreen liquid crystal display shall be used to enter setpoints for the battery test (duration and end voltage), display system information, metering data, a one-line diagram of the UPS and battery, active events, event history, startup instructions and transfer and shutdown screens.
+The screen shall display mimic diagrams at the system level showing status of all units in the paralleled system with navigation to a module level mimic.